 Posterior Tibial Nerve Stimulation

 This minimally invasive treatment consists of a series of 30 minute sessions where a small needle is placed near a nerve in your ankle.
 Then mild impulses are sent through the needle and up that nerve towards the nerves in your pelvis that control the bladder.
 This treatment is performed once a week for 12 sessions and following a full course, between 60 and 80% of patients have a significant improvement in bladder control.
 Following the completion of a full course, maintenance sessions are scheduled every 3-6 weeks to maintain the effect over time.
-El Camino Urology Medical Group was one of the first practices in the Bay Area to provide this therapy for patients and has a proven track record of success and longevity of effect.
+Alaska Urology was one of the first practices in the Alaska to provide this therapy for patients and has a proven track record of success and longevity of effect.

 Sacral Nerve Stimulation (Interstim)

 Another way to get electrical nerve stimulation into patients is to implant a small pulse generator or pacemaker device discretely under the skin to stimulate the same pelvic nerves that control the bladder.
 Because this is performed surgically, electrical stimulation and effect can be maintained as constant over longer periods of time without the need to return to the office for additional sessions.
-Outside of academic institutions, El Camino Urology Medical Group has the most experience and training implanting and managing these devices in the Bay Area.
+Outside of academic institutions, Alaska Urology has the most experience and training implanting and managing these devices in Alaska.

 Implanting these devices happens in 2 steps: